Saskatchewan man found not criminally responsible in stabbing death of girlfriend | Globalnews.ca

-A Court of King’s Bench judge in Saskatoon says a man who fatally stabbed his girlfriend in 2022 is not criminally responsible for his actions.
+Court of King’s Bench judge Grant Currie has found Thomas Hamp, who fatally stabbed his girlfriend in 2022, not criminally responsible for his actions.

 The verdict came down Thursday morning, weeks after Thomas Hamp’s lawyers argued he was suffering from OCD, cannabis use disorder and was on the realm of schizophrenia spectrum.